Grounding Language for Transfer in Deep Reinforcement Learning: Introduction

 \section{Introduction}

-Deep reinforcement learning has emerged as a method of choice for many control applications, ranging from computer games~\cite{mnih2015dqn,silver2016mastering} to robotics~\cite{levine2016end}.
+Deep reinforcement learning has emerged as a method of choice for many control applications, ranging from computer games~\cite{mnih2015dqn,silver2016mastering} to robotics~\fullcite{levine2016end}.
 However, the success of this approach depends on a substantial number of interactions with the environment during training, easily reaching millions of steps~\cite{nair2015massively,mnih2016asynchronous}.
 Moreover, given a new task, even a related one, this training process has to be performed from scratch.
-This inefficiency has motivated recent work in learning universal policies that can generalize across related tasks~\cite{schaul2015universal}, as well as other transfer approaches~\cite{parisotto2016actor,rajendran20172t}.
-In this paper, we explore transfer methods that utilize text descriptions to facilitate policy generalization across tasks.
+This inefficiency has motivated recent work in learning universal policies that can generalize across related tasks~\fullcite{schaul2015universal}, as well as other transfer approaches~\fullcite{parisotto2016actor,rajendran20172t}.
+In this paper, we explore transfer methods that use \emph{text descriptions} to facilitate policy generalization across tasks.

 As an example, consider the game environments in Figure~\ref{fig:example}.
 The two games -- \emph{Boulderchase} and \emph{Bomberman} -- differ in their layouts and entity types.
 However, the high-level behavior of most entities in both games is similar.
-For instance, the \emph{scorpion} in Boulderchase (left) is a moving entity which the agent has to avoid, similar to the \emph{spider} in Bomberman (right).
+For instance, the \emph{scorpion} in Boulderchase (top) is a moving entity which the agent has to avoid, similar to the \emph{spider} in Bomberman (bottom).
 Though this similarity is clearly reflected in the text descriptions in Figure~\ref{fig:example}, it may take multiple environment interactions to discover.
 Therefore, exploiting these textual clues could help an autonomous agent understand this connection more effectively, leading to faster policy learning.

 To test this hypothesis, we consider multiple environments augmented with textual descriptions.
-These descriptions provide a short overview of the objects and their modes of interaction in the environment.
-They do not describe control strategies, which were commonly used in prior work on grounding~\cite{vogel2010learning,branavan2011learning}.
+These descriptions provide a short overview of objects and their modes of interaction in the environment.\footnote{We do not require that every object to have an associated description.} They do not describe control strategies, which were commonly used in prior work on grounding~\fullcite{vogel2010learning,branavan2012learning}.
 Instead, they specify the dynamics of the environments, which are more conducive to cross-domain transfer.